astronomer/docs/software/export-task-logs.md

 2. Push the configuration change.
 See [Apply a config change](apply-platform-config.md).

 3. Create a custom [vector configuration `yaml` file](https://vector.dev/docs/reference/configuration/) to change how and where sidecars forward your logs.
-The following examples are template configurations for each commonly used sink:
+The following examples are template configurations for each commonly used sink.
+For the complete default logging sidecar configmap, see the [Astronomer GitHub](https://github.com/astronomer/airflow-chart/blob/master/templates/logging-sidecar-configmap.yaml).

   <Tabs
       defaultValue="elasticsearch"